-And you'll pay interest on your cash advance even if you paid it in full and had a zero balance for that billing cycle.
-Cash advances do not have a grace period, which means that interest starts to accrue on the balance as soon as the transaction is completed.
-You will always pay a financial charge in a cash advance, even if you pay it in full when your statement arrives.
+When you take out a cash advance, you will be charged interest from the date of the transaction.
+This is different from making a purchase with your card, which usually offers a grace period of at least 21 days before interest is charged.
+Cash advances do not have a grace period, so interest starts to accrue on the balance as soon as the transaction is completed.
+The APR for cash advances is usually higher than for purchases, and you will always pay a financial charge in a cash advance, even if you pay it in full when your statement arrives.

+Essentially, a cash advance is a short-term loan, and the borrower can receive cash or a cash equivalent, usually up to 20% or 30% of the available credit limit on the card.
 A cash advance does not directly affect your credit score, and your credit history will not indicate that you borrowed one.
 Instead of getting a cash advance to pay a bill, you may be able to ask your creditor to extend or change its due date.
-A cash advance may still make sense compared to other ways to get a quick loan, such as a payday loan, which usually needs to be paid back before your next paycheck.
-You can also get a cash advance by credit card in person at a local bank branch or by cash advance check.
+A personal loan might be less expensive than getting a cash advance on your credit card.

 If you know there is a cash advance in the future, consider using a credit card that offers 3% cash advances instead of those that charge 5%.
 Free of charge and with a lower APR than the industry standard for cash advances, this card will make a cash advance much less burdensome.
 For example, if your credit card is set up for overdraft protection, the overdraft amount will be treated as a cash advance.
 Keep in mind that most credit card companies don't allow you to take your entire line of credit in the form of a cash advance.
 To get the most out of your cash advances, it's important to understand how they work and how they differ from other types of transactions.